kavanegasm/visualcomputing.github.io/collaborations.md

 ## 2. [FramesJS](https://github.com/VisualComputing/framesjs)

+1. JS port
 1. Write a tutorial
 2. Scene serialization
 3. New examples, such as some games and [prezi](https://prezi.com/)-like slides demo
 4. Ray-tracing renderer

-## On going visualization projects in collaboration with [Biblioteca Virtual del Banco de la República](www.banrepcultural.org/biblioteca-virtual)
+## 3. On going visualization projects in collaboration with [Biblioteca Virtual del Banco de la República](www.banrepcultural.org/biblioteca-virtual)

 ### Visualization of numismatic collection of Casa de la Moneda